 Gray Sofa Styling Cheat Sheet

-Use this section as a fast decision map, then go deeper in the sections below.
+Use this as a quick decision map first, then go deeper in the sections below.

 The fastest path to a pulled-together look